tywkeene/autobd/README.md

 The last endpoint is `/version`, it simply returns a json encoded struct containing the version information about the server and API.

-autobd supported gzip compression and all replies are gzip'd by default.
+autobd supports gzip compression and all replies are gzip'd by default.
 ```
 $ curl -H 'Accept-Encoding: gzip' 'http://localhost:8081/v0/manifest?dir=/a' | gzip -d
 {